jw-12138/jw-12138.github.io/src/content/posts/2024-05-31-trim-things-down.md

 - **Vue**: changed to SolidJs, 27kb trimmed.
 - **Open Graph for each post**: again, doesn’t matter and unnecessarily increase maintenance efforts, left only one OG for the whole blog.

-## things i couldn’t get rid of, for now
+## Things i couldn’t get rid of, for now

 - **Friends page**: guess friends do matter, we have this little tradition in Chinese bloggers circle called “Link Exchange”, works like a traffic attraction mechanism for blogs.
 - **Comments**: I kinda liked to get connected with people, and since the comment section is made with GitHub Issues, I barely get spams, so yeah, this is a keep.

-## and dear English bloggers, I envy you
+## And dear English bloggers, I envy you

 Fonts play an important role in the making of clean blogs, English has at most 26 letters, and these are the building blocks for the whole English world, meaning you can apply any web fonts without worrying about the size and loading speed.